 Matica has completed the required build out of a 10,000 square foot medical marijuana growing facility in Dorval, Quebec.
-The Company raised over \$2.5 million in July 2017 to complete the build out and hopes to become a revenue generating medical marijuana company within 2019.
+The Company hopes to become a revenue generating medical marijuana company within 2019.

 In June 2018, the Company made available to a private Quebec corporation a \$1,500,000 revolving line of credit secured by a mortgage against a 181 acre agricultural property purchased by the Quebec corporation using line of credit funds.
 The loan accrues interest at 5% per annum.
 The proceeds of the line of credit are to be used to develop the agricultural property.
 The two shareholders of the Quebec corporation are related to Matica's director and interim CFO.
 Both shareholders are residents of Quebec which was a requirement to purchase the agricultural land.
-Matica's director and CEO was appointed a director and secretary of the Quebec corporation to represent the interests of Matica in the development of the property.
+Matica's director and CEO was appointed a director and secretary of the Quebec corporation to represent the interests of Matica in the development of the property on behalf of Maica.

-The Company has engaged Ron Berkhout of Inhuis Contrived Inc. to design and provide quotes to build a 200,000 square foot greenhouse as phase 1 of a planned 1,000,000 square foot greenhouse project on the Hemmingford property.
+Inhuis Contrived Inc. have been designing a 200,000 square foot greenhouse as phase 1 of a planned 1,000,000 square foot greenhouse project on the Hemmingford property.

-The marijuana market is evolving rapidly with the legalization of recreational marijuana as announced in October 2018.
-The estimated base retail market value of recreational marijuana is projected to be in the billions.
+The marijuana market has evolved rapidly since the legalization of recreational marijuana in October 2018.
+The estimated retail market of recreational marijuana is projected to be in the billions.
 The Company continues to evaluate projects in the medical marijuana sector, including, but not limited to, the agricultural, medical, technological, and property development sectors of the industry.